 Blame the competitive professional environment, but very few students get to intern at a place that truly hones their skills.
 Fewer get to work for a cause and learn in the process.
 And an even smaller faction of people gets both.
 By a wild stroke of chance though, such opportunities do materialize.

 The 5 weeks of internship at CRY were worth a lifetime of memories and experience.
 When you work with children, it is nearly impossible to not be plagued by the zeal that surrounds you.
 Their laughter and optimism is infectious.

-As an intern, I got multiple opportunities to be a part of CRY events and interact with the volunteers, donors and the children they work with.
+A lot of people get internships with CRY and dutifully become a participant.
+As an intern myself, I got multiple opportunities to be a part of CRY events and interact with the volunteers, donors and the children they work with.
 They all had varying perceptions on every subject matter.
 But, it was one unifying cause that brings these people hailing from different backgrounds, professions, genders and age together.

 En-route one such event, the small group of children enthusiastically began sharing their aspirations.

 “I’ll be a pilot when I grow up” said the 11 year old boy.
 “Or a driver” his friend giggled.